 The exercises tend to grow at a slower pace than a traditional degree program, so don’t feel bad if a friend of yours throws out complex terms like polymorphism or lambda calculus and you’re still working with while loops.
 This is, in my opinion, a good thing.

 Building an intuition for the basics is far more important than name dropping on advanced concepts.
 Coding is not like mathematics, or traditional engineering where having been exposed to a bunch of very different toy problems and their toy solutions will make you a more productive programmer.
 Coding is much more like playing a musical instrument, and lots and lots of steady, progressive practice will give you a leg up in actually doing your job over someone from school.

-Go ahead and complete the Web and Gaming mini worlds as well – even if you never intend on entering either of those industries.
+Whether free or paid, take advantage of the optional Web and Gaming mini worlds for additional exposure – even if you never intend on entering either of those industries.
 They’ll give you your first exposure to what is called ‘architecture’ in coding – largely assumed patterns in code that different industries use to solve reoccurring problems.

 This Novice Portion, as well as the rest of the series, is going to be written with the Python programming language in mind unless specified otherwise.
 Python was designed in the late 1980’s as a teaching language – it has an intuitive syntax that’s easy to learn and is not filled with a lot of ‘gotchas’ or ‘magic’.
 It’s a dynamic language, which means you won’t have to figure out how to compile anything, and is multi-paradigm, which means you won’t have to jump through hoops to make your program do something as simple as say “hello world”.